 I asked my teacher bestie how to dye rice for a Valentine's Day Activity I planned to make for my kids.
 She said it was easy, but I really doubted that.
-It looked sticky and like a headache to me.
+It looked like a headache to me.

 Turns out she was right!